parodos-dev/parodos-dev.github.io/content/blog/developer-experience.md

 ![feature branches git workflow](/blog/images/cicd-architecture.png)

-Please note that all these components are either bundled with the Orchestrator plugin or managed by the software projects generated with the RHSH Software Templates.
+Please note that all these components, with the exclusion of the `Quay.io` and the `GitHub` organizations, are either bundled with the Orchestrator plugin or managed by the software projects generated with the RHSH Software Templates.

 ## Software Development with Git
 Let's assume your company follows the `feature branches git workflow`: